MaheedharAttaluri/Portfolio/README.md

 •	Stock prices are extracted in real-time using the Finhub API and streamed into Kafka.
 A custom Python script functions as a producer, efficiently pushing the data into Kafka topics.

 •	The data flow is managed by Kafka, supported by ZooKeeper, ensuring robust data handling.
-Both Kafka brokers and ZooKeeper are hosted on AWS EC2 instances to effectively manage the processing load.
+Both Kafka broker and ZooKeeper are hosted on AWS EC2 instances to effectively manage the processing load.

 •	After processing, the data is stored in AWS S3, providing a scalable and secure storage solution that acts as a data lake for further processing